wizardofcrowds/jwt-playground/README.md

 `near` (required): Specify the location of your interest. e.g. New York, NY `sort` (optional): distance or relevance.
-By default, the results are sorted by relevance `filter` (optional): Keyword, such as the restaurant's name, e.g. "Totto ramen"
+By default, the results are sorted by relevance `keyword` (optional): Keyword, such as the restaurant's name, e.g. "Totto ramen"

 ## Setup